UoB-COMSM0166/2025-group-11b/README.md

 - [x] Attempt to start when already started → No change or error
 - [x] Invalid control command → Error
 ---

+## ✅ Summary

+- The testing was conducted using the Equivalence Partitioning (EP) technique, effectively covering the boundary cases and input validation for core functionalities.
+---
 ---

 ### Optimizations Based on Green Software Foundation Principles